 M.T.S.
 Contemporary Theology, Harvard Divinity School

 Mary Hill joined the SPA College Counseling staff in 2000.
-“I enjoy teaching students how to take stock of their own interests and abilities, discover options for their education, learn how to present themselves well in the application process, and generally learn something about complex decision-making.”
-In addition to College Counseling, as Director of Academic Planning, Mary oversees the process of guiding SPA students toward academic success.
-She plans and facilitates the course request process, and collaborates with faculty advisors and the college counselors to advise students about opportunities in and out of school that enhance their overall academic and personal development.
-She researches current trends and best practices in curriculum and learning among independent schools and colleges, and contributes to the dialogue among faculty and administration regarding curricular innovations that develop and promote students’ talents and potential.
+“I enjoy helping students take stock of their interests and abilities, discover options for their education, learn how to present themselves well in the application process, and navigate a complex decision-making process.”
+As Director of Academic Planning, Mary collaborates with upper school faculty and administration to support and develop students’ academic experience.
+She advises on curriculum development, student support systems, the course request process, and opportunities for students in and out of school that enhance their overall academic and personal development.
+She researches current trends and best practices in both college admission and the transition to success in higher education.